on3iro/aeons-end-randomizer/README.md

 ### `yarn run build:gh-pages`

-This builds the app for github pages. _This should no longer be used, as production moved to netlify!_
+This builds the app for github pages.

 ### `yarn run deploy`